International Test Commission: Best practice guidelines

 The guidelines may be downloaded in English and various other languages from the ITC website.

 Testing International – the ITC newsletter

 The newsletter Testing International disseminates information of international relevance to the ITC membership twice a year.
 Past editions are available to the public from the ITC website.

 ITC conferences

 The ITC organizes a biannual scientific conference, which usually brings together around 400-500 delegates from around 40 countries.
-The details of the past and the forthcoming meetings are announced at the ITC website.
+The details of the past and the forthcoming meetings are announced on the ITC website.